Ttawii/QRRR-/README.md

-# QR Code Decryption Tool - CTF Walkthrough for Flagyard
+# QRRR!
+Code Decryption Tool - CTF Walkthrough for Flagyard

 ### The files I uploaded are a showcase of my attempts to solve the CTF.